 What to Look For in an Ashwagandha Supplement

-When it comes to choosing an ashwagandha supplement, Snyder says that, first and foremost, you want to make sure it has the USDA organic stamp.
+When it comes to choosing an ashwagandha supplement, Kimberly Snyder, a plant-based nutritionist and holistic wellness expert, says that first and foremost, you want to make sure it has the USDA organic stamp.
 Brands can pretty freely include the words “natural” and “organic” on product packaging regardless of whether or not the formulas are fully organic, but the USDA stamp should ensure that the supplement is made from at least 95% organic ingredients.

 Whole herb formulas